This page will attempt to showcase the histories of New Jersey FM Radio stations,

 Jessie Owen was interviewed by a group of Central High School students when he came to the city to promote a book he had written.

-WBGO did outside live broadcasts, including one honoring The Reverend Timothy Still when the Schoolman's Club presented a plaque in his honor at Quitmann Street School.
+WBGO did outside live broadcasts, including one honoring The Reverend Timothy Still when the Schoolman's Club presented a plaque in his honor at Quitman Street School; you can hear an aircheck of this broadcast here

 In co-operation with The Port Authority of New York and New Jersey, a career series was produced at Newark Airport, where students interviewed different people about the work they did.